 Definition of Amortization of Intangible Assets

-Common Types of Intangible Assets
+Common Intangible Assets You’ll See

 • Patents